 Xylella fastidiosa, a bacterial pathogen, is not in the UK yet but has devastated the olive industry in Italy and is a growing economic and environmental threat across southern Europe.

-We are leading a UK-wide consortium, BRIGIT, to generate the evidence and understanding needed to reduce the risk of Xylella being introduced, and we need your help to contribute to a country-wide citizen science collaboration.
+The UK-wide consortium, BRIGIT, generated evidence and understanding needed to reduce the risk of Xylella being introduced, using data collected during a country-wide citizen science collaboration.
+This data collection has now ended.

 Cuckoo-spit is produced by spittlebug nymphs as protection against predators and to prevent them drying out and is associated with the arrival of spring.
 Spittlebugs/froghoppers emerge from those frothy protective havens to feed as adults on a wide range of plants and trees.